top of page

 Since 2020, my life has looked nothing like what I imagined:

-• And losing a business I built from the ground up over 15 years
+• Losing a business I built from the ground up over 15 years.

 And here’s what no one really talks about: you can be strong and still feel completely undone.